Search for a certificate on the internet

 Surprising results

 When querying network servers for certificates, it's possible that seemingly unrelated certificates are returned.
-This is especially true for WKD and DANE. sq network search will fetch these certificates, as they might be usable or even better fitting.
+This is especially true for WKD and DANE. sq network search will fetch all these certificates, as they might be usable or be better matches than what was originally requested.

 • sq network keyserver search